dotnet/docs/docs/fundamentals/syslib-diagnostics/experimental-overview.md

 # Experimental features in .NET 9+

 Starting in .NET 9, some features make use of the <xref:System.Diagnostics.CodeAnalysis.ExperimentalAttribute> to indicate that the API shape or functionality is included in the release but not yet officially supported.
-Experimental features offer the opportunity to collect feedback on the API shape and functionality with the intent of refining the APIs and removing the `[Experimental]` attribute in the next major release.
+Experimental features let the .NET team collect feedback on an API's shape and functionality with the intent of refining the API and removing the `[Experimental]` attribute in the next major release.

-When an experimental API is referenced, the compiler will produce an error.
-Each feature that is marked as experimental has a unique diagnostic ID.
-To express consent to using them, you suppress the specific diagnostic.
+When your code references an experimental API, the compiler produces an error with an ID like `SYSLIB5XXX`.
+Each feature that's marked as experimental has a unique diagnostic ID.
+To express consent to using an experimental feature, you suppress the specific diagnostic.
 You can do that via any of the means for suppressing diagnostics, but the recommended way is to add the diagnostic to the project's `<NoWarn>` property.
 For more information, see [Suppress warnings](#suppress-warnings).

 Since each experimental feature has a separate ID, consenting to using one experimental feature doesn't consent to using another.